mt-mods/missions/readme.md

 Minetest mission mod (missions)
 ======

+# Archived!
+**This mod is now in archive mode, for a full replacement with more features use the "epic" mod: https://github.com/damocles-minetest/epic**
+**(or ping me if you want to fork and maintain this)**

 Minetest mod for in-game mission creation (for players and admins) Adds a mission block to create missions and a mission-wand to mark positions and chests